OleksiiKova/javascript-quiz/README.md

 # JavaScript quiz

-JavaScript quiz is the game or competition whose purpose is to test your knowledge.
-And as you may have guessed from the name of the site, this is the game for testing knowledge of one of the most popular programming languages - JavaScript.
+The JavaScript quiz is a game or competition designed to test your knowledge.
+As you may have guessed from the site's name, it's a game for testing knowledge of one of the most popular programming languages - JavaScript.
-This quiz is designed to help you make sure of your knowledge, and also relax and have fun.
+This quiz is intended to help you confirm your knowledge and, at the same time, provide a relaxing and enjoyable experience.

 ![Responsice Mockup](readme_images/Mockup_responsive.png)